 1 cup pecans, finely chopped

-In a large bowl, combine puddings, cake mix, water, vanilla, oil and eggs.
+In a large bowl, combine puddings, cake mix, water, vanilla, oil, and eggs.
 Mix until combined – about 2 minutes.
-In a seperate bowl, combine brown sugar and pecans.
+In a separate bowl, combine brown sugar and pecans.

-Spread half of batter into greased bundt pan (or 13×9 pan).
+Spread half of the batter into the greased bundt pan (or 13×9 pan).
 Cover with half of the pecan mixture.
 Spread the remaining batter over the pecan mixture.
 Top with remaining pecan mixture.